Steve Darcis

-Steve Darcis (/fr/, born 13 March 1984) is a Belgian tennis coach and a former professional player.
+Steve Darcis (/fr/, born 13 March 1984) is a Belgian tennis coach and former professional player.
 Darcis won two ATP titles and achieved a career-high singles ranking of world No. 38 on 22 May 2017.

 Personal life

 Steve Darcis was born in Liège the son of Marie Agnes, a sports instructor, and Alain Darcis, a tennis coach.
 He has a sister named Céline.
 Growing up, he looked up at Pete Sampras.
 On 29 May 2013, his girlfriend Lauranne gave birth to daughter Camille.

 Professional career

 Juniors

 As a junior, Darcis compiled a singles win–loss record of 73–32, reaching as high as No. 8 in the junior world singles rankings in May 2002 (and No. 15 in doubles).
 He reached the semifinals at the 2002 Wimbledon Championships boys' singles event.

 2007–2009

 Darcis won his first ATP World Tour event at the Dutch Open in July 2007 and achieved his first top-100 ranking on 26 November 2007 after winning a Challenger event in Finland.

 Darcis competed at the 2008 Australian Open and the French Open, losing in the first round in both.
 He and Olivier Rochus, however, reached the quarterfinals of the doubles tournament at the French Open.
 He reached the second round at the US Open.
 He won a second ATP event at Memphis in March, defeating Robin Söderling in the final.
 He reached the final of the Dutch Open again, but lost to Albert Montañés.

 In 2009, Darcis played in three Grand Slam tournaments, the Australian Open, Wimbledon, and the US Open, reaching the second round only at Wimbledon.
 He also reached the quarterfinals at Queen's Club.